 1. Knowledge of Local Legislation and Customs of Trade

 Our Irish solicitors have extensive experience and knowledge of legislation and regulations in Ireland.
 In addition, they are fully aware of commercial traditions and culture.
 That makes it easier to get your Irish debtor to pay quickly

-Our Irish solicitors speak both your language and Irish, which allows them to overcome language barriers with ease.
+Our Irish solicitors speak both your language and English, which allows them to overcome language barriers with ease.